Jugalkishor1/dockerize-chatapp/README.md

 ## Description

-Chatting app is a simple chat application built during the training period.
+Chatting app is a simple chat application built in first 2 months of my training period in ruby on rails as a fresher.
 It allows users to make friends, communicate with them in real-time using WebSocket technology via Action Cable, and share posts with likes and comments functionality.

 ## Features